CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Devices.md

 {{%notice note%}}
 - Single VXLAN devices are supported in VLAN-aware bridge mode only.
 - A combination of single and traditional VXLAN devices is not supported.
+- A traditional VXLAN device configuration supports up to 2000 VNIs and a single VXLAN device configuration supports up to 4000 VNIs.
 {{%/notice%}}

 ## Traditional VXLAN Device